Detailed magnetic survey known as

 variations and contrast in the magnetic properties of soil, subsoil and

 bedrock.
-The technique can be carried out over areas of grass, crop and open soil.
+The technique can be carried out over areas of grass, crop and

 The image to the right represents magnetometer data collected at